Eklutna River salmon need water & fish passage.

 The effort to revive the Eklutna River and return salmon is underway.

-In 2018 an abandoned hydroelectric dam that blocked salmon migration for nearly 100 years was successfully removed, an important initial first step in restoration and investment in the river’s health.
+In 2018, an abandoned hydroelectric dam that blocked salmon migration for nearly 100 years was successfully removed, an important first step in restoration and investment in the river’s health.

 At present, a second dam at the outflow of Eklutna Lake diverts all of the water in the lake to fuel the Eklutna Hydropower Project and provide drinking water for Anchorage.
 Zero water is released to support wild salmon in the Eklutna River.